4km3/hms/docs/day2/microservices/slides/Antifragile.md

 #### Small shops

-* Every shop is independent.
+* Every shop is autonomous.
-* If one shop
+  * No share nothing with other shops.
+* Is decentralized, there is not a central authority deciding if new shop opens.
+* People can decided freely in with shop they buy.
+* Shops are created

 ---